occampos/Global_Happiness_Analysis/README.md

 | *Visual 34; Individual country happiness correlation to global average happiness* |

 <p>&nbsp;</p>

-beans
+### Can a nation experiencing unhappiness anticipate a progression towards greater happiness over time?

-Can a nation experiencing unhappiness anticipate a progression towards greater happiness over time?
 This questoin can be studied by focusing on patterns arising after a certain amount of consecutive years.
 Is an outcome commonplace after just two years? or is there a prevelent pattern after 15 years? <br>
 Correlation heatmaps are
 + <details> <summary> 2 Consecutive Years </summary> </details>
 + <details> <summary> 3 Consecutive Years </summary> </details>